 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

-After scrolling through Pinterest, I found one for Chicken Tortilla soup that sounded pretty flavorful, modifiable and very easy to make.
-Here is the Pinterest recipe I made but tweaked below.
+After scrolling through Pinterest, I found few different recipes for chicken tortilla soup that sounded pretty flavorful, modifiable, and very easy to make.

 Instant Pot Chicken Tortilla Soup…Hold the Tortilla